lyubent/CassTor/README.md

-CassTor
+CassTor - sending mail like magic!
 =======
 `By Lyuben Todorov`
 [Project homepage]

   - Secure Email
   - No one can see whats going on (Not even ISPs)
-  - Completely free and open-source
+  - Open-source

 What is it?